Configuring Federation Sharing

 Working With Proxies

-There are ownCloud instances that are not connected to the internet.
-They have no possibility to reach the public network.
-Therefore Federation will not work without a proxy.
+Some ownCloud instances are not connected to the internet.
+They cannot access the public network.
+Therefore, federation will not work without a proxy.

 Creating a New Federation Share